aharris1012/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+-Builds RESTful web services that work with JSON.
+-Serves static content, like HTML files, images,audio files, PDF'S etc.

 - [ ] Describe Middleware?

+-Middleware is like a function that executes while using express server.

 - [ ] Describe a Resource?

 - [ ] What can the API return to help clients know if a request was successful?
+-It return a 200 http sttus code.

 - [ ] How can we partition our application into sub-applications?